 Nearly everyone now carries a smartphone with them, and every day they use these devices to determine which products and brands are the best fit for their needs.

 Contrary to popular belief, the smartphone phenomenon poses a number of potential dilemmas for companies.
 And, without a path towards digital transformation, some companies may cease to exist.
 Companies are often slow to play catch up, and several developments in our digital world do not happen easily or affordably.

 Customer experience is in a state of flux.
 Our current economy is one based on experience.
 Consumers rate how brands are experienced foremost, and more than ever.
 This phenomenon encompasses online and offline stores, as well as social media and other possible points of contact.
-In 2020, most organizations agree that customer satisfaction seems to be the primary way to distinguish them from their counterparts.
+Most organizations agree that customer satisfaction seems to be the primary way to distinguish them from their counterparts.

 The drawback is that the time frame to change is shrinking rapidly.
 A negative experience is often a silent killer.
 Customers may not always tell you why they have stopped shopping with your company.
 Many customers who leave because of a disappointing experience will completely disappear without making a fuss, rendering you uninformed.

 The important thing is to design a customer experience from the ground up.
 Your aim must be to concentrate on the buyer’s journey.
 Instead of just trying to win business, you can keep customers happy, if you customize the touchpoints throughout this ride.
 As a result, revenue and productivity can be expanded, leading to sustained growth.

 Look at your current buyer’s journey, and turn it into an art form by enhancing the customer’s level of enjoyment at each interaction.

 Many companies are simply resistant to change.
 How many people do you know who enjoy change?
 Chances are, not many.
 Change can induce a wide variety of emotions, many of them may even be quite scary.
 Transition can cause anxiety in most people, even if the transition is something quite positive.